BP-Tracker/bp-tracker-particle/README.md

 BP Tracker Firmware
 ==========

-Provides a particle.io [cloud API][cloudapi] to monitor the device and receive alerts when the core moves away from a dynamic geofence.
+Provides a particle.io [cloud API][cloudapi] to monitor and receive alerts when a device moves away from a dynamic geofence.

 [![Build Unstable][shield-unstable]](#)
 [![MIT licensed][shield-license]](#)